sharktacos/OpenColorIO-configs/docs/configs.md

 - **ACES 1.0 SDR - (RGC)** The standard ACES RRT with added [Referrence Gamut Compression (RGC)](docs/gamut.md)
 - **Neutral Look** is intended as a neutral starting point for lookdev work.
 - **Filmic Look** is intended for lighting shot work and has a similar filmic look to the standard ACES 1.0 RRT, with slightly reduced contrast.
 - **Show Look** is for the show specific look LUT decided on by the director for the ANM config.
 This Look is combined with the Filmic Look.
-See "Shot Looks" below for setup.
+See "Shot LUTs" below for setup.
 - **Un-tone-mapped** the default Nuke transform without tone mapping.

 You can read details about the *Neutral Look* and *Filmic Look* look transoforms on the [tone mapping](tonemap.md) page.
 Additionally, both Look Transforms provide [highlight desaturation](docs/highlight.md) of blackbody color temperatures, and [reduced hue shifts](docs/chroma.md) compared to the default ACES 1.0 Output Transform.
 Finally, the new [Referrence Gamut Compression (RGC)](docs/gamut.md) is baked into all of the display tranforms (including the ACES 1.0 SDR) to address hue shifts in CG renders with ACES.
 Note that this is not the case for the VFX config below.